tiprankstipranks

 DWX Summary

-The SPDR S&P International Dividend ETF (DWX) tracks the S&P International Dividend Opportunities Index, focusing on companies outside the U.S. that pay relatively high dividends.
-It holds a mix of real estate, financial, utility, and energy stocks from countries like Japan, France, the UK, and Australia.
-Well-known names include TotalEnergies and Orange.
-Someone might invest in DWX to seek regular income and diversify beyond the U.S. market with a broad global mix.
-A key risk is that international stock prices and dividend payments can go up and down with global markets and currency swings.
+The SPDR S&P International Dividend ETF (DWX) follows the S&P International Dividend Opportunities Index and focuses on companies outside the U.S. that pay relatively high dividends.
+It holds a mix of businesses from countries like Japan, France, and the UK, including well-known names such as TotalEnergies and Orange.
+Someone might invest in this ETF to seek regular income from dividends while spreading their money across many global markets and sectors for diversification.
+A key risk is that international stock prices and dividend payments can go up and down with global markets and currency changes.

 How much will it cost me?The SPDR S&P International Dividend ETF (DWX) has an expense ratio of 0.45%, meaning you’ll pay $4.50 per year for every $1,000 invested.
 This is slightly higher than average because it is focused on a niche strategy of targeting high dividend yields from international companies, which requires more active management.
 It’s a reasonable cost for the specialized exposure it provides.